idanhoro/Jenkins-k8s/README.md

 ## Jenkins on k8s Project

 The goal of this project is to build a Python-based application and deploy it to a k8s cluster using Jenkins.
-The application image is stored in a repository such as Amazon Elastic Container Registry (ECR), Nexus, or JFrog Artifactory.
+The application image is stored in a repository such as Amazon Elastic Container Registry (ECR).

 ## Prerequisites
 - Jenkins installed on the build server with the following plugins: